Helmut Oehring

 Helmut Oehring (born 1961) is a German composer.
-He was born in East-Berlin, the son of deaf-mute parents.
+He was born in East-Berlin, the son of deaf parents.
 After training as a construction worker, Oehring worked as a cemetery gardener, forest worker, geriatric nurse and stoker.
 He is self-taught as guitarist and composer.
 From 1990 to 1992, Oehring studied with Friedrich Goldmann and Georg Katzer at the Academy of Arts, Berlin.
 He was a fellow of Villa Massimo in 1994/1995.
 Oering is honorary professor for Théatre musical at the University of the Arts Bern.